-The Environmental Health Department offers Nashua residents guidance on how to deal with bedbugs.
+The City of Nashua Environmental Health Department offers guidance on how to deal with bedbugs.
 If you have a concern about bedbugs, please take the time to educate yourself before you make any decision about furniture disposal or pesticide usage.

 Bed Bug Basics